Can a Trust Take Out a Construction Loan?

 Solution: Shop multiple lenders since pricing varies.
 Focus on demonstrating strong DSCR (1.40 or higher) to secure better pricing.

-Next Steps: Finance Your Trust Construction Project
+What Are the Next Steps: Finance Your Trust Construction Project?

 Assess Your Trust Structure